On the Maximization of Real Sequences: Introduction

 and, if there exists, an integer $n$ such that

 Then writing

-we obtain a problem of the form of Problem~\ref{mainpb}.
+we recover the problem in the form of Problem~\ref{mainpb} where the analyzed sequence is $\nu:=(\nu_k)_{k\in\nn}$.

-Problem~\ref{mainpb} presented at this level of generality does not appear in the literature.
-However, the problem of the search of the maximal term of a sequence also appears as an auxiliary problem for studying some famous sequences.
-The terminology \emph{maximum excursion value} is used for the famous Syracuse sequences (e.g.~\cite{silva1999maximum} or~\cite[PartIII]{lagarias2023ultimate}) or in~\cite{prasadestimates} for Juggler sequences~\cite{jugg}.
-In both cases, this value represents the maximal value of a sequence.
-Unfortunately, the index achieving this maximal value (if it exists) is not considered.
-The notion of \emph{stopping times} well-developed in the context in Syracuse sequences and its generalizations~\cite[PartIII]{lagarias2023ultimate}) is used in the paper to safely truncate the infinite sequence of maximization problems exposed in Equation~\eqref{infinitepb} to a finite sequence of them.
+Despite the personal motivation of the author for generalized peak computation problems, the problem of searching for the maximal term of a sequence also appears as an auxiliary problem for studying well-known sequences.
+The terminology \emph{maximum excursion value} is used for the famous Syracuse sequences (e.g.,~\cite[Part III]{lagarias2023ultimate} or ~\cite{silva1999maximum}) or in~\cite{prasadestimates} for the Juggler sequences (see~\cite{jugg}).
+In both cases, this value represents the maximal value of the sequence.
+Unfortunately, the index that achieves this maximal value (if any) is not considered.
+In the context of Syracuse sequences and their generalizations, we find the notion of \emph{stopping times}.
+This notion has similarities with our central notion of truncation index used in this paper to safely truncate the infinite sequence of maximization problems exposed in Equation~\eqref{infinitepb} to a finite sequence.

-The main contribution is to propose a general abstract method to solve Problem~\ref{mainpb}.
-We develop theoretical algorithms to solve Problem~\ref{mainpb} in finite time.
-To do so, we construct an upper bound of the greatest integer of $\agmx(u)$.
-This upper bound is computed from a formula relying on upper bounds of the analyze sequence.
-Those upper bounds are sequences constructed from a sequence $h:=(h_k)_{k\in\nn}$ of strictly increasing and continuous functions on $[0,1]$ and a sequence $\beta=(\beta_k)_{k\in;\nn}$ of elements in $(0,1)$.
-The pair $(h,\beta)$ must satisfy, for all $k\in\nn$:
+Finally, the main contribution of the paper is to propose a general abstract method to solve Problem~\ref{mainpb}.
+We develop theoretical algorithms to solve Problem~\ref{mainpb} in a finite number of steps.
+To obtain this number of steps, we construct an upper bound for the greatest integer maximizer.
+This upper bound is computed from a formula that relies on the upper bounds of the analyzed sequence.
+These upper bounds are sequences constructed from a sequence $h:=(h_k)_{k\in\nn}$ of strictly increasing and continuous functions on $[0,1]$ and a sequence $\beta:=(\beta_k)_{k\in\nn}$ of elements in $(0,1)$.
+If $u$ is the analyzed sequence, the pair $(h,\beta)$ must satisfy for all $k\in\nn$